defold/doc/docs/en/manuals/shader.md

 }
 ```

 In the fragment shader program, the varying texture coordinate variable is defined.
 A `sampler2D` uniform variable is also defined.
-The sampler, together with the interpolated texture coordinates are used to perform texture lookup---the graphics hardware samples the texture at a specified position and returns the sampled color value.
+The sampler, together with the interpolated texture coordinates, is used to perform texture lookup---the graphics hardware samples the texture at a specified position and returns the sampled color value.
 The function `texture2D()` performs such lookup.

 ```glsl
 // fragment shader